nalaseivad/captainginja.github.io/_posts/2019-05-01-on-trees-and-paths.md

 to process and two instances of a result type - that will be generated from the processing of the left and right children respectively) and it needs to return a result type that will represent the result of processing the node.

-# Specific code for the problem at hand
+# Specific Code for the Problem at Hand

 Here's how we might write some client code to use the generic traversal code.
 First we need to define the result type (TResult) that will represent the result of processing a node.
 This type will be used to hold information about the